-It can be seen that the distance between two contiguous checkpoints created by this scheme is always at least $\frac{d}{2}$ and at most d.
-A more detailed analysis is provided in Figure 4.
-We assume an (equally distributed) jump into the indexed part of the trace file and compute the expected number of trace file lines to be processed.
+Another analysis is provided in Figure 5.
+Here we assume an equally distributed jump into the indexed part of the trace file and compute the expected number of trace file lines to be processed.
 The figure shows the results for our checkpoint index algorithm and for the theoretic minimum of at any time equally distributed checkpoints.
-The performance of the checkpoint index algorithm is close to the optimum, even though in this analytic evaluation a maximum checkpoint count of only 10 checkpoints has been used.
-In practice, Huginn's default value is 100 checkpoints.
+The performance of the checkpoint index algorithm is close to the optimum, even though in this analytic evaluation a maximum checkpoint count m of only 10 checkpoints has been used.
+In practice, Huginn's default value for m is 100 checkpoints.

-VI.
-CONCLUSIONS AND FUTURE WORK
+6. CONCLUSIONS AND FUTURE WORK